Our guide will help you understand the furlough process

 Employers can top up employee wages above the maximum salary threshold at their own expense.

-Employers will be contributing employers’ national insurance and pension contributions for the hours not worked, as they did in August 2020.
+Employers will be contributing employers’ national insurance and pension contributions for the hours not worked.
 Employers will continue to pay the employee’s wages for the hours they work as normal, as well as employer national insurance and employer pension contributions.

-Employers can claim for employees who were employed and on their PAYE payroll on 30 October 2020, even if they were not furloughed previously.
-The employer must have made a PAYE Real Time Information (RTI) submission to HMRC between 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee.
+For periods ending on or before 30 April 2021, employers can claim for employees who were employed on 30 October 2020, as long as they have made a PAYE RTI submission to HMRC between 20 March 2020 and 30 October 2020, notifying a payment of earnings for that employee.